-Why Do We Even Need Hospital Transformation?
+Why Do We Even Need Technology in Hospital Transformation?

 With more and more research, we find the patients who come back again and again to the hospital are often the same ones.
 Upon further scrutiny this makes perfect sense: These patients are the ones who are most at risk, often with chronic conditions and confounding factors in their lives and a lack of proper support.